contributte/doctrine-orm/.docs/README.md

 > - https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/caching.html

 A Doctrine ORM can automatically cache query results and metadata.
 The feature is optional though, and by default, no cache is configured.
-You can enable the result cache by setting the `resultCache` configuration option to an instance of a cache driver.
+You can enable the result cache by setting the `defaultCache` configuration option to an instance of a cache driver or `metadataCache`, `queryCache`, `resultCache`, `hydrationCache` separately.

 > [!WARNING]
 > Cache adapter must implement `Psr\Cache\CacheItemPoolInterface` interface.